arumsey/helix-importer-ui/importer-declarative.md

 # Declarative Transformations

-A declarative transformation is a JSON object that describes how a site should be imported to AEM Edge Delivery without requiring any code to be written.
+A declarative transformation is a JSON object that describes the rules of how a site should be imported to AEM Edge Delivery without requiring any code to be written.

 ## JSON Structure